wp-plugins/mumble-channel-viewer/readme.txt

 * Initial release (using a proprietary protocol).

 == Upgrade Notice ==

+= 2.1.0 =
+Adds a couple of cosmetic options.
+Should not be considered a critical update.

 = 2.0.2 =
 Enhances code readability, fixes some minor formatting issues with the Twenty Ten theme.
 Not a critical update.